fe19/financial-information-spring-boot/README.md

 # Financial Information

+## Build and Run
+Execute the following commands in the current directory `/financial-information-spring-boot`.

+Build project:

+    ./gradlew build

+Run all tests:

+    ./gradlew test

 ## Goal
 Get financial information (e.g., gold price) from a web API.
 Persistate them in a relational database and visualize the results.